viamrobotics/docs/docs/_index.md

 </div>
 <br>

-Explore the following to learn more about the Viam platform or to try it out for yourself:
+Explore more about the Viam platform or try it out for yourself:

 <div class="container td-max-width-on-larger-screens">
   <div class="row">